diegomessiah/Office_365/README.md

 # Monitoring

+**Last Logon Mailbox**
+- Purpose:  This script get create date and last logon of Mailboxes' Tenant and export to csv file

 **CSV_ResumeMultiTenant**
 - Purpose:  if you manage more than 2 tenants and have the same admin password, you can get mailbox details
 - $Pass: Same Password for Global Admin